Landowner Incentive Program

 Helping private landowners protect rare plants and animals

 The goal of the Landowner Incentive Program (LIP) is to help private landowners create and manage habitat for species that are rare or declining.
-The program provides management advice, assistance with management plans and cost-share funding to individuals and organizations on private lands — with a focus on the Driftless Area of Wisconsin.
+The program provides technical assistance to landowners, including management advice and assistance with management plans with a focus on the Driftless Area of Wisconsin.

 Private landowners and conservation